-Division missions focusing on installations and facilities received considerably more support than those involving civilian After 1984, its total funding grew to consistently more than \$150 million annually.
+Division missions focusing on installations and facilities received considerably more support than those involving civilian agencies without missions in these areas.
+The division grew from fewer than 400 employees in 1982 to a peak of 472 in 1985.

+After 1984, its total funding grew to consistently more than \$150 million annually.

 More than half of this work originated outside the Corps, such as for the Department of Defense, the Department of Energy, and the Environmental Protection Agency.
 The days of the division having one or a handful of large systems engineering missions were now far removed.
 As a result, by 1986 the Systems Engineering Division had downsized and became a branch under the Engineering Division once again.
 Rather, the Huntsville Division managed more than 20 individual missions with five primary characteristics: programs that were national in scope, required integrated facilities or systems, provided standardization or technology transfer, required centralized management, or supported headquarters.
-What they had in common was advanced technology.2
+What they had in common was advanced technology.
+2